At least five children injured in a shooting at a Minneapolis Catholic school

 Children’s Minnesota, a pediatric trauma hospital, said in a statement five children were admitted for care.
 Hennepin Healthcare, which has Minnesota’s largest emergency department, said it also was caring for patients from the shooting.

-“It breaks my heart, makes me sick to my stomach, knowing that there are people I know who are either injured or maybe even killed,” Alexandra Bienemann said.
-“It doesn’t make me feel safe at all in this community that I have been in for so long.”
+As police, FBI and other federal agents and ambulances converged on the school, President Donald Trump said in a Truth Social post that he was briefed on the “tragic shooting” and that the White House would continue to monitor it.

 The school was evacuated, and students’ families later were directed to a “reunification zone” at the school.
-Outside, amid a heavy uniformed law enforcement presence, were uniformed children in their dark green shirts or dresses.
-Many were trickling out of the school with adults, giving lingering hugs and wiping away tears.

-Local, state, county and federal law enforcement officers and agents converged on the area, a leafy residential and commercial neighborhood about 5 miles (8 kilometers) south of downtown Minneapolis.
-On Truth Social, President Donald Trump said he was briefed on the “tragic shooting” and that the White House would continue to monitor it.

 Dating to 1923, the pre-kindergarten through eighth grade school had an all-school Mass scheduled at 8:15 a.m.
 Wednesday morning, according to its website.
 Monday was the first day of school.
 Recent social media posts from the school show children smiling at a back-to-school event, holding up summer art projects, playing together and enjoying ice pops.